ANIMAL

 WELFARE

-Animal welfare is a top priority for all good zoos.
-When referring to animal welfare we are talking about that animal's physical and psychological well being and overall quality of life.
+Ensuring animal welfare is a fundamental priority for every responsible zoo.
+By animal welfare, we mean the animal’s physical health, psychological wellbeing, and overall quality of life.

 ENCLOSURE DESIGN.